SahanDisa/SahanDisa.github.io/_pages/about.md

 ### Background

-Previously, I worked as a **Data Scientist at Air Arabia**, where I applied machine learning to projects in **revenue optimization** and **code development automation**.
+Previously, I worked as a **Data Scientist at Air Arabia**, where I applied machine learning to projects in **revenue optimization** and **machine learning operations**.
 I am also a **Gold Microsoft Learn Student Ambassador**, where I share my knowledge of AI and machine learning with the wider tech community.
 With hands-on experience in both industry and academia, I bring a unique, application-driven perspective to my research.

 ### Achievements